top of page

 Workplace Psychological Health and Safety

-Recognizing Mental Health as a Vital Aspect of Workplace Safety Regardless of Where You Work
+Recognizing Mental Health as a Vital Aspect of Workplace Safety

-However, my perspective began to shift significantly when I encountered my first HR Worker's Compensation case involving a customer service representative, who, like me, spent the majority of her workday—at least 6.5 hours—sitting at a desk.
-The claim she filed was centered around the assertion that her mental health had been adversely affected by the relentless stress associated with dealing with difficult customers on a regular basis.
-At that moment, I realized the deep implications of workplace safety extended far beyond the physical realm; it encompassed mental and emotional well-being as well.
-Of course, this particular claim ultimately fell short for a multitude of reasons, not the least of which was that the job description clearly outlined the necessity for candidates to possess skills in managing challenging customer interactions, among other relevant competencies (a topic that merits its own discussion).
+However, my perspective began to shift significantly when I encountered my first HR Worker's Compensation case involving a customer service representative.
+Like me, she spent the majority of her workday—at least 6.5 hours—sitting at a desk.
+The claim she filed centered around the assertion that her mental health had been adversely affected by the relentless stress associated with dealing with difficult customers regularly.
+At that moment, I realized that the implications of workplace safety extend far beyond the physical realm.
+It encompasses mental and emotional well-being as well.

 Exploring the Depths of Psychological Safety in the Workplace

-Nevertheless, this experience prompted me to go deeper into the concept of Psychological Safety in the Workplace.
-As I navigated the intricacies of the claim, I found myself reflecting on my own experiences and biases regarding mental health and workplace accommodations.
+Nevertheless, this experience prompted me to delve deeper into the concept of Psychological Safety in the Workplace.
+As I navigated the intricacies of the claim, I found myself reflecting on my experiences and biases regarding mental health and workplace accommodations.
 I began to understand that psychological safety is not merely a concept but can manifest as a significant illness that affects individuals in various ways, specifically in the workplace.

 Embracing Psychological Safety: Transforming Workplace Culture for Mental Health Accommodations